Ka Wa’a Kaukahi – New Shared Leadership Model

 There is a wave of new initiatives being implemented in the workplace to counter these two growing trends.
 To this movement Ka Honua Momona offers, The Wa’a, a new model for shared woman’s leadership.

-In this new model four women will share the executive role for Ka Honua Momona in a cyclical manner that parallels the needs of the organization.
+In this six year pilot project, two women shared the executive role for Ka Honua Momona in a cyclical manner that parallels the needs of the organization.
 The four area of expertise are: 1) Foundation Building, 2) Youth Engagement and Curriculum Development, 3) Resource Development/Policy and Advocacy and 4) Community Planning/Ohana Building.
 This model provides a sustainable structure that allows individual employees and their families as well as the organization to grow and flourish together.
+Please contact Ka Honua Momona if you are interested in a copy of our original white paper or the ensuing case study!